EditB/100-days-of-code/r1-log.md

 ### R1D42 - 9/2/18
 - Not much time for coding today.
 Spent my hour on Photoshop (taking screenshots of my projects and resizing them for my website).
 Did quite a few projects, which is nice.
 But a lot of pics to take and resize...

+### R1D43 - 10/2/18
+- Busy day, not much got done today.
+Trying to display my project pics in a grid format.
+Tried to do it with just HTML and CSS but might have to do it eventually with Bootstrap.
+Too tired now to make it work though.
+Should really try to code more during the daytime and just leave the evenings free.